openmcp-project/openmcp-operator/docs/libraries/clusteraccess.md

 There are two variants of the ClusterAccess Reconciler: simple and advanced.

 The 'simple' ClusterAccess Reconciler lies in `lib/clusteraccess`.
-It is designed for service providers which need acces to the Managed Control Plane cluster to deliver the service API and a Workload cluster which hosts the kubernets workload of a service instance.
+It is designed for the original use-case: service providers which need acces to the Managed Control Plane cluster to deliver the service API and a Workload cluster which hosts the kubernets workload of a service instance.

 The 'advanced' ClusterAccess Reconciler is in `lib/clusteraccess/advanced`.
 It can be configured to grant access to arbitrary clusters, either static or depending on the reconciled object.
 It is possible to either create a new `ClusterRequest` or reference existing `ClusterRequest` or `Cluster` resources.
 Due to this flexibility, it is significantly more complex to configure than the simple variant, though.